ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-extend-ballerina.md

 compilation phase before generating the Ballerina Intermediate Representation (BIR).
 A compiler extension can make use of the metadata provided via annotations to introduce additional behaviour to the compilation process.

-Custom annotations are how the `ballerina/docker` and `ballerina/kubernetes` modules work.
+The `ballerina/docker` and `ballerina/kubernetes` modules make use of custom annotations.
 They introduce new annotations such as `@docker:Config` and `@kubernetes:Deployment` that can be attached to certain constructs in a Ballerina source file.
 The respective compiler extensions then run a post-compilation process that reads these annotations and generates the Docker and Kubernetes deployment artifacts.

-> **Note:** Currently there are two caveats to writing compiler extensions:
+> **Note:** Currently, there are two caveats when writing compiler extensions:
 > 1. The Ballerina Compiler is written in Java 8.
 Therefore, you will need JDK 1.8.
 > 2. End users will have to install the extension manually.